-Being a volunteer is hard work, and you will have plenty of opportunities to walk among the elephants, and to interact with Lek (the woman created elephant nature park, a sanctuary to 65 elephants).
-Volunteering starts with a presentation and video about how elephants are put through the crush, it’s incredibly difficult to watch, but vitally important as you will gain a greater understanding for what the elephants have been through physically, emotionally, and mentally.
+Being a volunteer is hard work, and you will have plenty of opportunities to walk among the elephants and to interact with Lek (the woman created elephant nature park, a sanctuary for 65 elephants).
+Volunteering starts with a presentation and video about how elephants are put through the crush, it’s incredibly difficult to watch, but vitally important as you will gain a greater understanding of what the elephants have been through physically, emotionally, and mentally.

 As a volunteer your duties/chores will vary depending on the needs of the park at the time of your visit; you may be washing and cutting food for the elephants, helping with the enrichment program, cleaning the enclosures when the elephants are roaming the park, building fences, watering mud pits, etc.

 As a volunteer your meals are provided, which are vegetarian, so if you’re a carnivore you’ll want to be mentally prepared for that.

 If you’re allergic to cats and or dogs, bring allergy meds as the park is also home to 540 dogs and roughly 300 cats.
 I carry toilet paper and baby wipes everywhere I go when I’m at the park.